sorrowless/fuyaql/README.md

 I believe, it is mostly all you need to debug yaql expressions on fuel-node.
 For any questions - don't hesitate ask me.

+# Changelog

+## 0.3

+### Added

+* changelog
+* switched to readline, so input line doesn't looks like telnet one
+* internal commands autocomplit by Tab
+* internal commands ':oldcontext task' and ':newcontext task' added

+### Changed

+* not creating default existing context as a task anymore.
+It allows to not touch DB for a creating temporary task

+## 0.2

+### Added

+* first usable version

+## 0.1

+* proof of concept created